Soccer-Man City v Arsenal postponed after coronavirus contact

 Manchester City's Premier League home match against Arsenal on Wednesday has been postponed because players from the London club have had contact with the owner of Greek side Olympiakos Piraeus, who has contracted the coronavirus.

-A number of players from Arsenal's squad had met Evangelos Marinakis following their Europa League round of 32 meeting in London on Feb.
+A number of Arsenal players had met Evangelos Marinakis following their Europa League round of 32 meeting in London on Feb.
 27. Marinakis, who also owns English Championship (second tier) side Nottingham Forest, said on Tuesday he had contracted the coronavirus.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)